ookami125/Light-L16-RMI/README.md

 ## Building

 Pre-built binaries are available on the release page.
 Otherwise, just add NDK standalone toolchain into `PATH` and run `make`.
+Build outputs are placed under `build/` (for example, `build/rmi`).

 ## Usage